oliviaBahr/tipJar-JS/README.md

 <img src="assets/tipJarWelcomeScreen.png" width="512"/>
 <br>

-this is a solo indie project so contributions are welcome! please see issues if you're interested in helping my noble cause.\
-please use lower case only (because this is cool people repo).
+this was a project to 1. learn javascript and 2. build this tool. js was absolutely the wrong language for the job, i just forced it on this project as a way to learn the language.\
+it's still buggy and unpolished. hopefully one day i'll rewrite this in a language it makes more sense to build a TUI in.
 <br>
 <br>

 ### how to run it
+no way i'm publishing the javascript version of this so...\
-navigate to the folder then run ```node src/controller.mjs``` to start the program.\
+clone the repo and run ```node src/controller.mjs``` to start the program.\
 here are the dependencies you need
 - [node](https://nodejs.org/en/download)
 - [blessed](https://github.com/chjj/blessed)